The DeanBeat: Our 360-degree view of the metaverse ecosystem

 But who’s going to write the first check for the metaverse?
 Sweeney doesn’t have that much money, despite the riches of Fortnite.
 Apple could write that check.
 Maybe Google or Facebook or Amazon.
 But then we know that Sweeney’s dream of openness would probably go up in smoke.

 Does the metaverse require us to lay down that kind of money for the infrastructure?
 Probably.
-We’re talking about the next version of the internet that would support shifting most of the world’s population into online living.
+We’re talking about the next version of the internet, which would support shifting most of the world’s population into online living.
 It’s the place where gamers will be able to play every game they’ve ever wanted.
 If we’re not that ambitious, then I wouldn’t really say it is the metaverse we are trying to create.
 The tech giants have that kind of money, but Sweeney isn’t so sure we should trust them.

 When you think about the scale of the problem, it’s a big one.
 Fortnite has amassed more than 350 million users, and that gives Sweeney a big advantage.
 He hopes to evolve Fortnite over time into the metaverse.
 But Fortnite’s world is built for 100 players to fight each other in a single shard at a time.
 That’s the battle royale experience.
 But a metaverse needs 100 million people to be in a shard at once.
 Can Epic bolt on this capability to a game that was never designed to accomplish that?